 Our firm fights elder abuse by taking civil action against those who engage in it.
 Reach out to us if you believe an older loved one is being abused in any way.

 Helping With Probate

 Many estate plans are required to go through probate.
 This process takes time, but our attorneys can make probate less complicated and stressful.
 If you’re an executor, administrator, or estate personal representative, let us assist you with probate.
 We’re experienced in handling all types of estates.

 Contact Our Belmont Probate, Trust and Estate Planning, and Civil Litigation Attorney

 Loew Law Group is a comprehensive estate planning law firm that handles probate, civil litigation, elder abuse, and many other related practice areas.
 Our trusted and dedicated team is here to work with you no matter what your estate planning needs are.
-Give us a call to schedule your consultation.
+Contact us to schedule your consultation.